Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 and values.
 They cannot provide namespace ordering, as that would effectively mean one plugin deciding how important another plugin is.

-This leaves us with two possibilities: either the package author or the user needs to define namespace ordering.
-Originally, we went with the latter idea;
-after all, the users know best whether they prefer CUDA or ROCm, or perhaps CPU optimization.
-However, this meant that the user had to jump through the hoops of configuring variant usage first, and once again things could not work out of the box.
-So we went with the next best thing possible: requiring package maintainers to specify namespace ordering in the variant configuration; after all, package authors are in good position to specify which variants are the most beneficial to their software.

 <figure>

 ```toml